More than 3 million teachers in 136 countries are finding the Showbie products invaluable in their shift to online learning

 Colin spent the better part of a year in California working with the accelerator and credits this program with helping to build their initial success.

-Once Colin was back in the Edmonton region, he received support from members of the A100, which helped Showbie acquire seed funding and move forward with product development and sales.
+Once Colin was back in the Edmonton Region, he received support from members of the A100, which helped Showbie acquire seed funding and move forward with product development and sales.

 Since then, the organization has grown organically across the world as teachers adopted the app’s free version leading to school administrations eventually purchasing licenses so that their staff would be able to access the enhanced features.